 Areas of Expertise: Global Risk and Resilience

-Zareen joined the Global Sustainability Institute in October 2016.
-Here, she leads the Global Risk and Resilience theme, as well as developing new cross-theme initiatives.
+Zareen's additional research interests are in the sustainable intensification of agriculture, the links between sustainability and well-being, and transitions to sustainability.
+She joined the Global Sustainability Institute (GSI) in October 2016, leading the Global Risk and Resilience theme, as well as developing new cross-theme initiatives.

 Zareen completed a PhD in Biological Sciences at the University of Essex, looking at the long-term outcomes of rural development projects in the Indian drylands.
 Later, as Research Officer at Essex, she coordinated the Ecocultures research consortium, and worked on a major ESRC research project on the political economy of land-use change comparing Europe, Brazil, China and India.

 At the GSI, Zareen’s research develops her interests in rural development, water scarcity, sustainable intensification, climate change policy (mitigation and adaptation), well-being and sustainability transitions.
 She is also working to develop new projects on urban change in India.

 Zareen was PI on a NERC-IUKWC pump-priming project on stakeholder engagement in climate services in India.